-Read more here on our Comparison of Bank Charges in Ireland with all the latest account charges compared.
+Latest : See our Comparison of Bank Charges in Ireland with all the latest account charges compared.

 Ulster Bank introduced bank charges on personal current accounts in July 1st 2013 and they now charge a €4 monthly “maintenance charge”.
 This charge will be waived if customers maintain a balance of more than €3000 over the whole month.

 PTSB .
-Since June 2016 this option is no longer available to new customers.
-Now PTSB have a new account called “Explore” which has a €4 per month charge but customers can get cashback for certain transactions – which in some cases could be more than the admin fee.
-More here on the
+Since June 2016 new PTSB customers get a current account called “Explore” which has a €4 per month charge but customers can get cashback for certain transactions – which in some cases could be more than the admin fee.

-KBC have a current account which will has a €6 quarterly charge plus other charges if the balance falls below €2000.
+KBC have a current account which has a €6 quarterly charge plus other charges if the balance falls below €2000.
 (ATM 30c; Cheque Lodgement 30c )

 In the UK- bank transaction charges are rare.
 Unlike it’s Irish current account customers – Bank of Ireland’s current account customers in the UK have fee free banking without any extra conditions – as long as they stay in credit!